otopro

 How to Remove Water Spots from Your Car's Paint

-Why Water Spots Form and Why They're Damaging
+Why Water Spots Form and How They Damage Paint

 Key Takeaways

-• ✓Moderate etching requires machine polishing to level the clear coat surface
+• ✓Etched mineral rings require machine compounding or polishing to level the damaged clear coat layer

 Ready to protect your car?